Winston W. Royce: "Managing the development of large software systems"

-Royce started his 1970 article 'Managing the development of large software systems' with a statement about the origin of his ideas:
+Royce started his 1970 article "Managing the development of large software systems" with a statement about the origin of his ideas:

 I am going to describe my personal views about managing large software developments.
 I have had various assignments during the past nine years, mostly concerned with the development of software packages for spacecraft mission planning, commanding and post-flight analysis.
 In these assignments I have experienced different degrees of success with respect to arriving at an operational state, on-time, and within costs.
 I have become prejudiced by my experiences and I am going to relate some of these prejudices in this presentation.

-Royce had determined that the development of computer programs regardless of size or complexity could be split into two development stages: Analysis and Coding.
-For small software development projects these two steps were sufficient, but not for the development of larger software systems.
+Royce had determined that the development of computer programs, regardless of size or complexity, could be split into two development stages: Analysis and Coding.
+For small software development projects, these two steps were sufficient, but not for the development of larger software systems.
 These require many additional steps back and forth, which gives the development an iterative character.

-To picture this iterative development Royce proposed a number of approaches, although he never used the term waterfall nor advocated it as an effective methodology.
+To picture this iterative development, Royce proposed a number of approaches, though never using the term waterfall nor advocating it as an effective methodology.
 The earliest use of the term "waterfall" may have been a 1976 paper by Bell and Thayer.

 Royce pictured the waterfall model with the following seven steps: